tlswg/tls13-spec/draft-ietf-tls-tls13.md

 an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)

-Protocols MUST NOT use 0-RTT data without a profile that defines its use.
+Clients MUST NOT send messages in early data which are not safe to have replayed and which they would not be willing to retry across multiple 1-RTT connections.
+Nevertheless, servers have the responsibility to protect themselves against attacks employing 0-RTT data replication.
+Additionally, protocols MUST NOT use 0-RTT data without a profile that defines its use.
 That profile needs to identify which messages or interactions are safe to use with 0-RTT.
 In addition, to avoid accidental misuse, implementations SHOULD NOT enable 0-RTT unless specifically requested.
 Implementations SHOULD provide special functions for 0-RTT data to ensure that an application is always aware that it is sending or receiving data that might be replayed.

 The same warnings apply to any use of the early_exporter_master_secret.